NVIDIA/warp/docs/basics.rst

 Arrays
 ------

-Memory allocations are exposed via the ``wp.array`` type.
+Memory allocations are exposed via the :class:`wp.array <array>` type.
 Arrays wrap an underlying memory allocation that may live in either host (CPU), or device (GPU) memory.
 Arrays are strongly typed and store a linear sequence of built-in values (``float``, ``int``, ``vec3``, ``matrix33``, etc).